 Realistic Mathematics Education (RME): originally developed in the Netherlands, this approach to equipping students with problem solving skills has been used successfully for many years in other countries.
 A major collaboration took place between the Freudenthal Institute (FI) and the University of Wisconsin to produce the Mathematics in Context (MiC) curriculum.
 Manchester Metropolitan University (MMU) purchased this curriculum in 2003, leading to a major curriculum development project funded by the Gatsby Foundation.
 This curriculum was trialled initially in Manchester and later in other schools in the UK.
 Many of these schools then volunteered to participate in developing RME materials for KS4 students.

 To support those working in maths education, the Maths Hubs offer a wide range of high quality professional development opportunities.
 Recent changes to the GCSE and A Level specifications, as well as the introduction of the level three qualification Core Maths, require new practices, which the Maths Hubs support through National training programmes and Local networks.
 For example, my own Maths Hub is developing problem solving through informed practice.
 There are many issues arising through adopting the approaches described, for example mix ability classes, non-differentiated teaching, high use of verbalisation and multi method approaches.
 These all require the development of new teaching techniques for colleagues to master.
 A key feature of the regional nature of Maths Hubs is each Hub’s ability to identify the professional development needed by local educators.

-If you’re interested in learning more about Maths Hubs in your area, why not visit our website or sign up to our mailing list?
+If you’re interested in learning more about Maths Hubs, finding your local Maths Hub and learning what they are currently doing, visit the Maths Hubs section on the NCETM's website or subscribe to the Maths Hubs newsletter?
 By joining this growing community you’ll gain access to invaluable resources and information and an increasing network of passionate maths educators.